 Examples of Medical Negligence Injuries

 Any injury caused by a healthcare professional can be considered medical malpractice.
-However, some injuries are more common than others.
-They include:
+However, some injuries are more common than others, including:

 A birth-related injury is any injury suffered by the mother or infant during the delivery process.
 It can happen as a result of improper care of the mother or infant after delivery.
-In most cases, it occurs due to one of the following:
+In most cases, it occurs due to:

 - Delayed labor